azemalatoo/edtech-mentorship-platform/README.md

 ## Overview

 **MentorConnect** is a centralized, locally‑adapted EdTech mentorship platform built with **Java 17** and **Spring Boot**.
-It connects learners across Kyrgyzstan—urban or rural—with experienced mentors tailored to their interests and career goals.
+It connects learners across Kyrgyzstan with experienced mentors tailored to their interests and career goals.
 By combining mentor-mentee matching, real‑time communication, and progress tracking, MentorConnect empowers students to gain real‑world insights and clear pathways for academic and professional growth.

 ## Table of Contents